 A computer contains around 1.5 kg of copper, a typical home about 100 kg and a wind turbine 5 tonnes.
-Considering copper can be fully recycled and reused again and again, without any loss of performance, we have every incentive to ensure our products and copper waste are correctly processed when they reach the end of their useful lives.
-After all, the copper from one’s smartphone could end up as part of the water system in one’s home!
+Considering copper is infinitely recyclable and can be reused again and again, without any loss of properties, there is every incentive to ensure products and copper waste are correctly processed when they reach the end of their useful lives.
+After all, the copper from a smartphone could end up as part of the water system in a home!

 Recycling has become an important part of the supply chain, keeping resources local, creating local jobs, saving on landfill and incentivising the recycling of other materials.

 In 2011, 2.1 million tonnes of copper were reused – a rise of 12% in one year, coming from end-of-life products and directly-recycled factory waste (direct melt).
 This increased recycling of copper is being driven by the growth in use of the metal across the planet.

 Copper is omnipresent in the equipment modern life depends upon more and more, namely high-tech products, electrical installations, engines, solar systems and smart buildings.
 Read more in the Applications section.

 Since the mid-1960s, global demand for refined copper has increased by over 250% (from 5 million to 18 million tonnes).
 Mine production remains vital in order to meet this growing demand.
 Ensuring that sufficient copper will be available to meet society’s future needs will require increased levels of recovery and recycling, as well as substantial investments in mining.

 Recycling Saves Energy and CO2

 Recycling copper is a very efficient way of reintroducing a valuable material back into the economy.
 It requires up to 85% less energy than primary production.
 Around the world, it saves 100 million MWh of electrical energy and 40 million tonnes of CO2 annually.